 - Do you need a map?

-14. Legal Disclaimer or Terms & Conditions:
+14. Legal Disclaimer, Terms & Conditions and GDPR

 Ah, the BIG Kahuna!
 Getting found online is the whole point of having a website.